-Chilkoot Canoe Wildlife Safari
+Chilkoot Canoe Wildlife Safari Tour

-Travel to Haines and paddle and motor on the gorgeous Chilkoot Lake and be amazed at Alaska’s striking beauty.
+Travel to Haines to paddle and motor on the gorgeous Chilkoot Lake and be amazed at Alaska’s striking beauty.
 Relax, take photos, and search for wildlife in the inlets and coves on this magnificent canoe adventure.

 - Both paddling & motoring offer great options to explore the lake

 - Great photo opportunities - mountains, waterfalls & wildlife

 - Explore the turqoise blue waters of Chilkoot Lake

 - Excellent Bear viewing on the Chilkoot River

 Upon arrival into Haines, we'll take a short tour of Fort Seward, a 30 minute drive from downtown Haines and then head up the Lutak Inlet to the Chilkoot River Valley.
 The Chilkoot corridor offers incredible wildlife viewing.
 Brown Bears, eagles, mountain goats, and spawning salmon are commons sights.
 Our guides are expert naturalists and enjoy sharing their love and knowledge of the Alaskan wilderness.

 Once at the Lake, we’ll head out onto Chilkoot Lake in stable motor assisted Voyageur Canoes.
 Our Canoes are built using similar dimensions as the canoes used by trappers and gold miners at the turn of the century.
 Powered by either paddle or motor, this tour offers guests the opportunity to paddle in the serenity of Chilkoot Lake, while also having the advantage of relaxing and taking photographs when it’s time to take a break from paddling.
 We’ll be out on the water for about 2 hours and explore the inlets, coves, salmon spawning streams and numerous waterfalls that spill off of the mountains into the lake.